 The Hairy Woodpecker gets its name from the long, thread-like white feathers that run down the middle of its black back.
-This species looks very much like its closely related cousin, the Downy Woodpecker, but has a heftier bill.
+This species looks very much like the Downy Woodpecker, but has a heftier bill.
 It's also larger, measuring 9 to 10 inches in length — about the same size as Brazil's rare Kaempfer's Woodpecker.

 Ornithologist Arthur Cleveland Bent noted in his Life Histories of North American Birds (published 1919-1968), "The Hairy Woodpecker is a much shier, more retiring bird than the confiding little downy; it is also more active and noisier; it usually will not allow such close approach but will dodge around the trunk of a tree or fly away, if an intruder comes too near, bounding through the air in a series of graceful dips and rebounds."